balderdashy/sails-docs/concepts/Routes/RouteTargetSyntax.md

 although you will rarely if ever want to do this, as it makes for a messy and confusing API for your app.

 If you specify a non-existent model or blueprint in your configuration, Sails will output an error and ignore the route.

+You can also use this syntax to map a route to one of the default blueprint actions even if you've overridden that action in a controller.

 #### Redirect target syntax
 You can have one address redirect to another--either within your Sails app, or on another server entirely--you can do so just by specifying the redirect URL as a string: